 The book spans the time between the late 1950s and the early 1990s, but focuses principally on the late 1960s and early 1970s.
 Computers were enormously expensive and shared by users, but mostly on a local basis because of high cost and slow connections.
 No mention is made of the struggle modems and hardware vendors had to get level access to the telephone system and PCs had yet to burst on the scene.
 The issues around the high-cost monopoly communications network run by AT&T are only briefly mentioned; their impact and import lost to the reader.

 Another foundation of the internet ecosystem, PCs, burst from the same lab (Xerox Parc) that was run by one of the founders of the Arpanet, Bob Taylor, who could deserve equal or more credit than Bob Kahn or Vint Cerf (inventors of TCP) for development of the internet.
-As well, the final 2 technological underpinnings that scaled the internet, Ethernet and Windows, were developed at Xerox Parc.
-These technology threads which should have been better developed in the book for their role in the demand for and growth of the internet.
+As well, the final two technological underpinnings that scaled the internet, Ethernet and Windows, were developed at Xerox Parc.
+These technology threads which should have been better developed in the book for their role in the demand for and growth of the internet from the edge.

 In the end, what really laid the foundation for the internet were numerous efforts in parallel that developed outside the monopoly network and highly regulated information markets.
 These were all 'generative' to quote Zitrane.
+(And as I said a few weeks ago, they were accidental).
 These parallel streams evolved into an ecosystem onto which www, http, html and mosaic, were laid--the middle and upper layers--of the 1.5 way, store and foreward, database lookup “internet” in the early to mid 1990s.
 Ironically and paradoxically this ecosystem came together just as the Telecom Act of 1996 was being formed and passed; underscored by the fact that the term “internet” is mentioned once in the entire Act and one of the reasons I labeled the Act “farcical” back in 1996.

 But the biggest error of the book in my opinion is not the omission of all these efforts in parallel with the development of TCP/IP and giving them due weight in the internet ecosystem, rather concluding with the notion that TCP/IP won and the OSI reference model lost.
 This was disappointing and has had a huge, negative impact on perception and policy.
 What the authors should have said is that a horizontally oriented, low-cost, open protocol as part of a broader similarly oriented horizontal ecosystem beat out a vertically integrated, expensive, closed and siloed solution from monopoly service providers and vendors.